top of page

 You understand my sacrifice:

-I will not become the earth,
+I will never turn to earth,

-I become no flower
+I will never flower

-so I may stay beside you.
+but I will stay beside you.

-I will turn myself to dust
+I would rather turn to dust

-so I may live with you.
+so I might live with you.

 Then, when you die,